Cincinnati Introduction Walking Tour, Cincinnati

 Cincinnati Introduction Walking Tour (Self Guided), Cincinnati

-The early settlers of Cincinnati were primarily veterans from the Revolutionary War.
-They were granted land, which some settled and some sold for profit.
-The area proved to be a popular location as the city grew from 1,000 in 1803 to 10,000 by 1820.
+The early white settlers in the area were primarily veterans of the Revolutionary War.
+Granted the land, some stayed on it and some sold it for profit.
+The location proved to be popular, seeing the number of settlers grow from 1,000 in 1803 to 10,000 by 1820.
+Over time, Cincinnati has evolved into a dynamic urban center with a deep historical footprint.

 After the Civil War, the city stood at the forefront of engineering feats.
 The Roebling Suspension Bridge, erected in 1866, was the longest suspension bridge in the world.
-The bridge is thought of as a modern marvel that paved the way for changes in the design of bridges.
+Today, this iconic structure is thought of as a technological marvel that paved the way for changes in the design of bridges.

 How it works: Download the app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store to your mobile phone or tablet.
 The app turns your mobile device into a personal tour guide and its built-in GPS navigation functions guide you from one tour stop to next.
 The app works offline, so no data plan is needed when traveling abroad.